Bachelor of Mechatronics Engineering (Honours)

 To complete the Bachelor of Mechatronics Engineering (Honours) students must pass 32 credit points and meet the following course rules to be eligible to graduate.

-- Completion of SEJ010 Introduction to Safety and Project Oriented Learning (0-credit-point compulsory unit)
+- SEJ010 Introduction to Safety and Project Oriented Learning (0-credit-point compulsory unit)

-- Twenty-two (22) core units (30 credit points), including minimum of 30 days and a maximum of 60 days Professional Engineering Practice in SEP499*
+- 30 credit points of core units, including minimum of 30 days and a maximum of 60 days Professional Engineering Practice in SEP499*

 - Online enrolled students are required to attend campus mode conducted activities during the corresponding Intensive Week in a trimester.
 Attendance at campus mode activities is linked to assessment requirements within the Engineering programs, failure to attend will result in not meeting the hurdle requirement of the respective assessment.
 Thus, a fail grade shall be awarded for the respective affected unit(s) for that particular trimester